Scuffed Toes and a Thin Branch

 The crowd drifts away leaving just Daniel, Sally and Lenny.

-“Well I’m off.
-See you Monday Daniel.”
+“Well, I’m off.
+See you Monday Daniel,” Lenny said.

 On Sunday afternoon Mrs Stumpings appears on Lenny’s doorstep with Bobby.

 Exactly one year later Lenny got married.
 Not to Sally who just liked being friends but Mrs Stumpings, Christine.
 Turned out they had much in common.
 They struck a chord straight off and she was six feet two.
 A real bonus.
 Bobby calmed down and took to liking Lenny.
 Lenny became the local hero and was no longer taunted.
-Sally who had been left on the river bank with Daniel struck up a conversation.
+Sally, who had been left on the riverbank with Daniel, struck up a conversation.
 They are still going out.

 Comments